hexbus/ppebcr-docs/README.md

 ---

-# Advanced Features
+# Advanced Features <a name="advanced-features"></a>

 ---

 ## 📋 Overview

-The PPEB-cr replicates — and in many cases expands — multiple classic TI expansion subsystems inside one sideport device.
+The PPEB replicates — and in many cases expands — multiple classic TI expansion subsystems inside one sideport device.

 This section summarizes each advanced subsystem available once fully configured.